Air Purifiers Are Necessary for Allergy, Asthma and COPD Sufferers

 Thankfully, improving IAQ doesn’t need to be difficult.
 As a first step, get rid of any pollutant sources that can be identified.
 This might mean switching your cleaning products or placing flowering plants outdoors.
 You can also use air purifiers in your home.
 These devices remove pollutants and ensure that healthy air is circulated throughout your home.

 At All Temp Co., we believe that you should be able to breathe easy in your home.
 We are proud to meet the needs of residential and commercial customers throughout the Matthews, NC, area.
-We will be happy to conduct air quality testing and install air purifiiers in your home.
+We will be happy to conduct air quality testing and install air purifiers in your home.